keaneflynn/Icarus/README.md

 Icarus is a program that connects to our BirdNet detection stations around the reservation to pull bird and frog audio detections and append them to our respective databases.
-This program will connect to the raspberry pis, gather the most recent detections from its SQLite database and append those records to our postgres database on our server.
+This program will connect to the raspberry pis, gather the most recent detections from its SQLite database and append those records to a postgres database.
 It can be run at whatever frequency desired through systemd or cronjob, but every hour or so should be more than adequate.

 ## Prerequisites